johnjago/awesome-uncopyright/README.md

 - [IndieWeb](https://indieweb.org/IndieWebCamp:Copyrights) - People-focused alternative to the "corporate web", movement that provides advocacy and education to domain owners.
 - [QuestionCopyright.org](http://questioncopyright.org/) - Nonprofit organization that provides advocacy and education to help cultural producers embrace open distribution.
+- [Communia](https://www.communia-association.org/) - Nonprofit organization that advocates for policies that expand the public domain and increase access to and re-use of culture and knowledge.

 ## Related